 This first council held three further meetings during the year; on April 26th, June 12th and July 7th.
-At these meetings, among other things, by-laws were passed fixing the height of a legal fence at five things, by-laws were passed fixing the height of a legal fence at five things, by-laws were passed fixing the height of a legal fence at five feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the feet six inches, the Assessor's and collector's salary at £8 7s 6d, the feet six inches, the Assessor's and collector's salary at £8 7s 6d, the feet six inches, the Assessor's and collector's salary at £8 7s 6d, the feet six inches, salary at £8 7s 6d, the feet six inches, salary at £8 7s 6d, the feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the feet six inches, by-law No. 5 shillings setting out the duties of Fenceviewers, Poundkeepers, Overseers of Highways and other township officers.
+At these meetings, among other things, by-laws were passed fixing the height of a legal fence at five feet six inches, the Assessor's and Collector's salary at £8 7s 6d, the Clerk's salary at £8 and the Treasurer's at two and a half per cent of all money that passed through his hands in the year.
+Of special interest is By-law No. 5 which brought into effect in the Township of Mulmur a by-law passed by the District Council of Simcoe in 1848 setting out the duties of Fenceviewers, Poundkeepers, Overseers of Highways and other township officers.
 By-law No. 6 fixed the total amount to be raised by taxation in 1851 as forty pounds six shillings and nine pence.